What Is SpaceX, the Heavy Falcon, and the Push for the Colonization of Mars?

 The Interplanetary Transport System

-But Elon Musk did not let that hinder his major announcement at the 67th annual International Astronautical Congress on September 27, 2016.
-There, Elon envisioned the Interplanetary Transport System (ITS), whose initial goal is to get man on Mars.
+At the 67th annual International Astronautical Congress on September 27, 2016, Elon envisioned the Interplanetary Transport System (ITS), whose initial goal is to get man on Mars.
 Amazing enough as that is, Elon went further and laid out his vision for planet hopping and colonizing the solar system.
 Everywhere.
 But how?
 First off, carbon-fiber will be the main structural component of most of the rocket including the tanks.
 This gives a great strength rating while keeping the weight of the rocket down and thus less fuel is required.
 The rocket would require 42 separate engines that would provide 28.7 million pounds of thrust via a methane based fuel source, picked for its efficiency and low cost.
 After separating from the space ship, the booster will land on the ground 20 minutes after the launch and then send another craft to meet up with the spaceship.
 It would contain supplies and fuel for the 100 souls aboard for the long journey.
 Upon arrival, the craft would use aero braking to slow down and land on pads extending from the tail of the craft, and the Mars colony would begin.
 Cost projections per person are at $200,000, way less than the current $10 billion projection.
 With the first practice launch in 3 years, the rocket should land the first humans on Mars in a decade (Milberg).

 But...what are concerns and problems that were not addressed at the meeting?
 For example, space is full of radiation and astronauts would need to be protected.
 Also, to get a colony started on Mars, Elon plans to use the native resources there but to get to things like water require tons of energy.
 Interestingly, experts feel the technology and costs are not the biggest hindrance, for the tech is mainly established and the costs are feasible.
 Also, initial communications will be severely delayed until relay stations can be built and/or deposited in space.
 And what about laws?
 How would they work on a brand new world?
 (Marks)